 Henry Cavill noted that there was a healthy competition on set among all the male actors, as all of them had to appear shirtless and all wanted to look their best in front of the camera.
 He said that they would have friendly "best abs contests" to determine "who had the best abs."
 Co-star Luke Evans said that Henry Cavill was definitely the one to beat.

-Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack", not a "six pack", he could have very little body fat on his body and that his wardrobe would be very revealing.
-Cavill trained for six months and developed his abdominal muscles into a full "eight pack" which was then displayed throughout the movie in numerous shirtless scenes.
+Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack," not a "six pack;" he could have very little body fat on his body because his wardrobe would be very revealing.
+Cavill trained for six months and developed his abdominal muscles into a full "eight pack," which was then displayed throughout the movie in numerous shirtless scenes.
 He brought down his body fat percentage to 6%, which he subsequently maintained throughout the shoot.

-The filmmakers state that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
-One aspect of this film which is specifically addressed in the special features is having Zeus and Poseidon appear as young men rather than old men.
+The filmmakers stated that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
+One aspect of this film, which is specifically addressed in the special features, is having Zeus and Poseidon appear as young men rather than old men.

 The trivia items below may give away important plot points.